rouanw/rouanw.github.io/open-source/index.md

 {% include _promo.html title="nsp-except" url="https://www.npmjs.com/package/nsp-except" imageUrl="images/nsp-except.png" description="A library to help you only exclude the security vulnerabilities you really mean to, by storing the full path to the advisory with the exception." %}

+{% include _promo.html title="Strip .only" url="https://marketplace.visualstudio.com/items?itemName=rouanw.strip-only" imageUrl="images/strip_only.png" description="Ready to commit your code? strip-only is a Visual Studio Code extension that removes exclusive tests by stripping .only from your current file.
+Run it and it will change all instances of it.only and describe.only to it and describe respectively." %}

 {% include _promo.html title="randoc" url="https://www.npmjs.com/package/randoc" imageUrl="images/randoc.png" description="Generates random documents based on a simple schema using Chance.js functions.
 Handy for creating test / stub data." %}

 {% include _promo.html title="index-mixer" url="https://www.npmjs.com/package/index-mixer" imageUrl="images/index-mixer.png" description="Given a MongoDB query, index mixer will return an array of all possible indexes that could potentially serve that query." %}